-All the documents necessary for the approval of a plan marked In order for dealings must be lodged at the same time as the application.
+All the documents necessary for the approval of a plan marked In order for Dealings must be lodged at the same time as the application.
 All the relevant duplicate certificates of title (if any) must be produced with the application or arrangements made for their production by the person holding them prior to presentation of the application.
 Where no duplicate certificate of title has been issued and the title is encumbered by a registered mortgage or charge, a letter of consent to subsequent lodgement from the first mortgagee or annuitant will be required.
 Please see COT-02 Duplicate Title.

 Surveyors are required to include in plans lodged for the purpose of subdivision any residue land comprised in an affected title as a separate (balance) lot or lots.

 The signatures of all the proprietors must appear on the application.
-No witness is required for signatures on the application unless a change in the address of the registered proprietor(s) is shown or if the application is being executed under a registered power of attorney.3
+No witness is required for signatures on the application unless a change in the name or address of the registered proprietor(s) is shown or if the application is being executed under a registered power of attorney.

 Conveyancers should consider the effect of the creation and registration of separate titles for a subdivision on any encumbrances that may be registered or recorded on the title for the original (pre-subdivision) lot.
 As a basic rule, any encumbrancer who may be disadvantaged by the creation of the new subdivision must consent to the application.

 - A mortgagee in circumstances that the mortgage will, after creation of the subdivision, remain registered over part only of one or more of the new lots, resulting in the restriction of the ability to exercise a power of sale.

 - A caveat lodged protecting an unregistered instrument, which will become unregisterable on the creation of the new subdivision.

 If the subdivision will breach the terms of a restrictive covenant, then the covenant must be modified or discharged.